-When you communicate assertively you act fairly and with empathy and are able to communicate difficult messages without creating conflict or destroying trust.
-By contrast, aggressive communication breaks down relationships and causes distrust.
-While it will often allow individuals to meet short-term aims in the longer run it will cause increasing dysfunction.
+When you communicate assertively you act fairly and with empathy.
+You are able to communicate difficult messages without creating conflict or destroying trust.
+By contrast, aggressive communication damages relationships and causes distrust.
+It will often allow individuals to meet their short-term aims but in the longer run it will cause increasing dysfunction.

-Our communication and assertiveness trainers have many years of experience in showing people how to develop their communication style to allow them to communicate in a clear and relaxed manner.
+Our assertiveness trainers have many years of experience in helping people to develop their assertiveness so that they can communicate in a clear and relaxed manner.

 We can provide assertiveness training in London and across the UK.
-We have training centres in Guildford and London or can come to your site delivery the training if that would be more convenient.
+We have training centres in Guildford and London or can come to your site to deliver the training if that would be more convenient.

 Being able to communicate clearly and assertively is a key career skill.
 All employees, whether manager or team member, need to ensure that their needs and issues are clearly communicated to other people.
 This applies to people’s immediate teams but is arguably even more important with people that you don’t speak to as frequently whether they are inside or outside of your organisation.

 Assertiveness means the ability to stand up for yourself.
-It means feeling able to expressing your thoughts, feelings and beliefs in a direct and honest way and being able to respond in an appropriate way to people who do not agree with you.
-It is worth noting that being assertive does not mean that we do not respect and take into account other’s thoughts and feelings.
+It means feeling able to express your thoughts, feelings and beliefs in a direct and honest way and also being able to respond in an appropriate way to people who do not agree with you.
+Being assertive does not mean that we do not respect and take into account other’s thoughts and feelings.

 Given that we interact with others all day at home and at work, assertiveness is a key life skill.
-The ability to express yourself in a straight forward and reasonable way is an important personal skill.
-Assertiveness training empowers you to act in your own best interests, to stand up for yourself without undue anxiety and to express your personal desires without denying the desires of others.
+It allows you to express yourself in a straight forward and reasonable way.
+Assertiveness training empowers you to act in your own best interests and to stand up for yourself without undue anxiety.
+It allows you to express your personal desires without denying the desires of others.

-We find that often the issue people have with communicating clearly and assertively is that they tend to take a passive stance in an interaction.
+Often the issue people have with communicating clearly and assertively is that they take a passive stance.
 Many people have a strong desire to be liked by others.
 As a result they tend to place greater weight on the wants and feelings of others than they do on their own.
-As a consequence they fail to communicate their thoughts and feelings clearly to others, especially when the other part is expressing an opinion or desire that they do not agree with.
-They do this in the hope that they will please the other party, however it means that they allow others to make decision form them and to lead them.
+As a consequence they fail to communicate their thoughts and feelings clearly, especially when they do not agree with the opinion that the other party is expressing.
+They do this in the hope that they will please the other party, however it means that they allow others to make decisions for them and to lead them.

 By responding passively individuals will also often portray themselves as less decisive.
-This actually creates a less positive image of them and may make them feel less confident in their opinions.
-In addition, passive behaviour can often lead to treatment by others that reinforces this passive behaviour.
-In this way, passive behaviour can create a vicious circle.
-Passive behaviour leads to people making a less positive impression.
-In turn this leads to being treated less well, and as a consequence further erodes someone’s self-esteem and confidence.
-This leads to increasingly passive behaviour and the circle goes round again.
+This actually creates a less positive image and may also make them feel less confident in their opinions.
+In addition, passive behaviour can often lead to treatment by others that reinforces this passive behaviour creating a vicious circle of increasingly passive behaviour.

 There is a clear difference between aggressive behaviour and assertive behaviour.